MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-sample-data.md

 To explore the possibilities of form processing, you can get started by building and training a form processing model using  [sample invoices](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip).

+## Get the sample data

+Download [AIBuilder_Lab.zip](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip) file, which contains object detection sample images and labels.

+> [!NOTE]
+> The **AIBuilder_Lab.zip** file also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
+More information is available [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/labs), or in the **readme.txt** file contained in the zip file.

 1. Unzip the files after the download has completed.
-Navigate to the following location: AIBuilder_Lab\Lab Images\FormProcessing_Invoices, in there you will see two folders: train and test.
+Navigate to the following location: **AIBuilder_Lab\Lab Images\FormProcessing_Invoices**, in there you will see two folders: **Train** and **Test**.

-2. Navigate to the AI Builder build page and select Form processing model.
+2. On AI Builder Build screen, select **Form processing model**.

 3. Choose a name for the form processing model and then create your model.

-4. On the first step when creating your model, upload the 5 invoices from the **train** folder.
+4. When you are prompted to upload data, upload the 5 invoices from the **Train** folder.

 > [!div class="mx-imgBorder"]
 > ![Upload sample invoices](media/upload-forms.png "Upload sample invoices")